boyter/boyter.org/content/posts/golang-the-clang-command-requires-command-line-developer-tools.md

 date: 2022-09-28
 ---

-Recently on my M1 Macbook I ran into the following issue when trying to compile some Go code with C dependancies.
+Recently on my M1 Macbook I ran into the following issue when trying to compile some Go code with C dependencies.

 ![The clang command requires the command line developer tools](/static/the-clang-command-requires-command-line-developer-tools.png#center)